Hiking amid other-worldly beauty in one of Spain’s 7 Natural Wonders

 Distance: 21 km | Ascent: 530 m | Descent: 500 m | 7 hrs approx.

-From Agua Amarga you hike south, first on inland paths then along the coast to reach the village of Rodalquilar, set in a valley of the same name.
+Today you hike southward from Agua Amarga, first on inland paths then along the coast to reach the village of Rodalquilar, set in a valley of the same name.
 You’ll pass the characteristic dry riverbeds called “ramblas” and follow them down to hidden coves, where lush greenery creates surprising oases in the desert.
-Your route takes in the lovely bay (and quirky hippy colony) at Las Negras and the stunning beach at El Playazo.
+Your route takes in the lovely bay (and quirky hippy colony) at Las Negras and the unspoilt beach at El Playazo.

 Rodalquilar is a former gold mining town and the eerie and fascinating abandoned gold mines are still there, set in Martian-like red rock terrain.
 Nowadays the town has the feel of a desert oasis; its large botanic garden contrasting with the barren surroundings.
 You will stay in a very comfortable Spa hotel with Arabic and Andalucían influences.